BCG-X-Official/facet/README.rst

 .. image:: _static/synergy_matrix.png
     :width: 600

-Please see the :ref:`API reference` for more detail.
+Please see the [LINK: API reference] for more detail.

 Model Simulation
 ~~~~~~~~~~~~~~~~~~